-We have learned one key ingredient of success is clear consistent communication between the Club, its teams and coaches, and players and parents.
-This manual is one way of explaining the expectations of you as a member of Auburn Youth Soccer Association NW RAINIER VALLEY SLAMMERS.
-The manual will help answer questions about the Club’s decision making process.
-As you have committed to become a member of the RAINIER VALLEY SLAMMERS, it is important you take time to read the following pages carefully.
+We have learned that one key ingredient of success is clear, consistent communication between the club, its teams and coaches, and players and parents.
+This Handbook is one way of explaining the expectations of you as a member of Auburn Youth Soccer Association NW and the Rainier Valley Slammers club.
+This Handbook will help answer questions about the club’s decision making process.
+As you have committed to become a member of the Rainier Valley Slammers, it is important you take time to read the following pages carefully.

-Members of RAINIER VALLEY SLAMMERS agree to put the Club ahead of the team.
-When the decisions are made regarding conflicts between the Club and a particular team, the Club will come first.
-Club decisions will be made by a majority vote of the Board or duly appointed committees.
+Members of Rainier Valley Slammers (also referred to as “the Club”) agree to put the Club ahead of the team.
+When decisions are made regarding conflicts between the Club and a particular team, the Club will come first.
+Club decisions will be made by a majority vote of the AYSA Board or duly appointed committee.
 The decisions of the Board will be final and without appeal.

-Members of RAINIER VALLEY SLAMMERS agree to put their team ahead of the individual player.
-If conflicts arise between the team and a player or parent, (the team coach under the direction of the Directors of Coaching) will be responsible for making decisions for the good of the team.
-These decisions will be made after considering all relevant information and consultation with those involved.
+Members of Rainier Valley Slammers agree to put the team ahead of the individual player.
+If conflicts arise between the team and a player or parent, the Team Coach under the direction of the Director of Coaching will be responsible for making decisions for the good of the team.
+These decisions will be made after considering all relevant information and consultation of those involved.
 The coach’s decision will be objective and will be based on their best evaluation of the facts.
 Once a decision has been made, it is final.
 Players and parents must agree to abide by the decision.

-As a member of RAINIER VALLEY SLAMMERS, you are responsible for your own performance and conduct.
+As a member of Rainier Valley Slammers, you are responsible for your own performance and conduct.
 Honesty, communication, and reliability will be expected at all times.
 This requires that you maintain a healthy lifestyle and a healthy team attitude.
-Any use of drugs, alcohol, or cigarettes is not acceptable to the Club and may result in temporary suspension or even removal from the Club.
-In addition, our Club will insist you maintain a positive team attitude and a personal sense of sportsmanship and fair play.
+Any use of drugs, alcohol, or cigarettes is not acceptable to the Club and may result in temporary suspension or even removal from the team.
+In addition, our Club will insist you maintain a positive team attitude and personal sense of sportsmanship and fair play.
 At all Club or team functions you will be expected to conduct yourself in a respectable manner and to represent the Club and your team in a positive way.

-During the soccer season the team and its players participate in practices, league competitions, tournaments, US Club Soccer State and National Cup.
-The coaches will make decisions on player selections, game lineup, player positions, amount of playing time, tournament participation, etc. Players agree to be positive in fulfilling the role they are asked to perform for the team at any given moment, even if that role has them not playing at all, not being in the starting lineup, not playing a desired amount, or playing a different position.
+During the soccer season, the team and its players participate in practices, league competitions, tournaments, US Club Soccer State and National Cup.
+The coaches will make decisions on player selections, game lineup, player positions, amount of playing time, tournament participation, etc. Players agree to be positive in fulfilling the role they are asked to perform for the team at any given moment, not being in the starting lineup, not playing a desired amount, or playing in a different position.

 From the designated arrival time at all practices and games, players are expected to concentrate on soccer.
-Players must arrive on time with required equipment (shoes, proper RAINIER VALLEY SLAMMERS practice or game uniform, soccer ball, shin guards, etc.) and be ready to practice or play.
-Practicing and playing requires undivided attention.
-Therefore, there will be no visiting between players and parents, family and friends, pets or other who might cause players to lose focus on soccer, from immediately before the practice or game until they have been dismissed by the Coach.
-This includes half-time and the conclusion of games, when players are expected to get water, then immediately join the team and Coach for game discussion or team adjustments.
-There will be times between games when the Coach will require the team to stay together while waiting for their next game.
+Players must arrive on time with required equipment (shoes, proper Rainier Valley Slammers Training or Game Uniform, soccer ball, shin guards, etc.) and be ready to practice or play.
+Practicing and playing require undivided attention.
+Therefore, there will be no visiting between players and parents, family and friends, pets or others who might cause players to lose focus on soccer, from immediately before the practice or game until they have been dismissed by the coach.
+This includes half-time and the conclusion of the games, when players are expected to get water, then immediately join the team and coach for game discussion or team adjustments.
+There will be times between games when the coach will require the team to stay together while waiting for the next game.
 When team responsibilities are over, players are free to join family and friends.
-Nutrition and rest are also a part of the players’ personal responsibility as a member of RAINIER VALLEY SLAMMERS.
+Nutrition and rest are also part of the player’s personal responsibility as a member of Rainier Valley Slammers.
 We expect players to eat nutritious, healthy food in a timely fashion so as not to interfere with performance.
 If players have questions about which foods are best for performing athletes, please ask the Team Coach.

-The Directors of Coaching and Team Coaches are responsible to create an environment where you can play quality competitive soccer.
+The Director of Coaching and the Team Coaches are responsible for creating an environment where you can play quality, competitive soccer.
 The soccer we play will be taken very seriously.
 We recognize there are things more important in life than soccer.
 In terms of priority, family and education come first.
-However, if the coaches see you are not willing to put your soccer above other recreational activities during the season, it may affect your playtime and/or your status with the Club.
-As a member of RAINIER VALLEY SLAMMERS, we expect you to commit to the sport of soccer and your team as your first recreational activity and priority.
+However, if the coaches see that you are not willing to put your soccer above other recreational activities during the season, it may affect your playtime and/or your status with the Club.
+As a member of Rainier Valley Slammers, we expect you to commit to the sport of soccer and your team as your first recreational activity and priority.
 Do not expect the coaches to praise everything you do well.
-After a time there are things the Coach will come to expect from every player.
-There are times when the coaches will say very little, and times they may yell out instructions.
+After a time, there are things the coach will come to expect from every player.
 There are times they will be critical of players, and other times they will be generous with praise.
-Players are expected to take constructive criticism along with praise for a job well done, and be able to deal with both.
+Players are expected to take constructive criticism, along with praise for a job well done, and be able to deal with both.

-Our attempt with this agreement is to present in clear detail exactly what will be expected of you and what you can expect of the Club, the team, and the coaches.
-If you are uncertain what is expected, it is your responsibility to ask one of your coaches.
-Knowing and understanding these things, your participation in the Club will be positive for you as you develop your soccer abilities to the highest level possible.
+Our attempt with this agreement is to clearly present exactly what will be expected of you and what you can expect of the Club, the team, and the coaches.
+If you are uncertain what is expected, it is your responsibility to ask on of your coaches.
+By knowing and understanding these expectations, your participation in the Club will be positive for you as you develop you soccer abilities to the highest level possible.
 We have expectations of the Club, the team, the coaches, and you.
-These expectations are really the rules, regulations, and policies for RAINIER VALLEY SLAMMERS.
-So that you and every player in our Club can get the maximum benefit, we need you and every player to abide by Club rules, regulations, and policies.
+These expectations are really the rules, regulations, and policies for Rainier Valley Slammers.
+So that you and every player in our Club can get the maximum benefits, we need you and every player to abide by the Club rules, regulations, and policies.

 If disciplinary actions are necessary, the following steps may be taken:

-1. The Team Coach and/or Directors of Coaching will discuss the problem directly and privately with the player, with the assumption the problem will be corrected immediately.
+1. The Team Coach and/or Director of Coaching will discuss the problem directly and privately with the player, with the assumption the problem will be corrected immediately.

-2. If the problem persists, the Team Coach and/or Directors of Coaching will communicate with the player’s parents to discuss the problem and lack of response on the part of the player.
-Parents will have the opportunity to be involved with correction of the problem at this time.
+2. If the problem persists, the Team Coach and/or Director of Coaching will communicate with the player’s parents to discuss the problem and lack of response on the part of the player.

 4. The parents of any player recommended for removal from the Club may request to meet with the Board and the Director of Coaching.
-Our desire is to work in a positive, constructive way with our players.
-Everyone has problems from time to time and we will make every effort to work with you to help solve the problems you may have.
-After we have exhausted all efforts to solve the problem, we will be left with little choice other than pursue disciplinary action as outlined above.
+Our desire is to work in a positive, constructive way with you to help solve the problems you may have.
+After we have exhausted all efforts to solve the problem, we will be left with little choice other than to pursue disciplinary action as outlined above.

-A player making a commitment to a RAINIER VALLEY SLAMMERS team does so for the entire length of the season.
-Any player wishing to transfer with-in the club prior to fulfilling their entire commitment must understand that the club reserves the right to approve or disapprove their request.
+A player making a commitment to a Rainier Valley Slammers team does so for the entire length of the season.
+Any player wishing to transfer within the club prior to fulfilling their entire commitment must understand that the Club reserves the right to approve or disapprove their request.
 Intra-club transfer will only be granted when all participating parties are in complete agreement.
-The parties involved are; Player, Parent, Coach of existing team, Coach of new team, Directors of Coaching, and RAINIER VALLEY SLAMMERS Board.
-Any player fulfilling their seasonal commitment to RAINIER VALLEY SLAMMERS team is free to try out for any other RAINIER VALLEY SLAMMERS team at the appropriate time.
+The parties involved are: Player, Parent, Coach of existing team, Coach of new team, Director of Coaching, and Rainier Valley Slammers (AYSA) Board.
+Any player fulfilling their seasonal commitment to Rainier Valley Slammers team is free to tryout for any other Rainier Valley Slammers team at the appropriate time.

 Team and Club Functions

-Players are expected to participate in all team and Club functions.
-Even when a player is injured and when possible, that player is expected to attend games and support their team.
-Players are also encouraged to support other Rainier Valley Slammers teams by attending their games especially when teams advance during State Cup play or other key tournaments.
+Players are expected to participate in all team and club functions.
+Even when a player is injured, that player is expected, if possible, to attend games to support their team.
+Players are also encouraged to support other Rainier Valley Slammers teams by attending their games, especially when teams advance during State Cup play and other key tournaments.

-All families are required to participate in the Auburn Youth Soccer Assocation NW Rainier Valley Slammers Club fundraisers each year.
-During the initial team meetings the Club will be asking for several volunteers willing to work together to lead these fundraising efforts.
+All families are required to participate in the Auburn Youth Soccer Association NW/Rainier Valley Slammers fundraisers each year.
+During the initial team meeting, the Club will be asking for several volunteers willing to work together to lead those fundraising efforts.

-The mandatory club fundraisers for the 2012-13 season are:
+The mandatory club fundraisers for the 2013-14 season are as follows:

-* Procure an item to be auctioned off.
-The item should have a value of $35.00 or more.
+*Procure an item to be auctioned off at the event.
+This item should have a retail value of $35 or more.

-* Attend the auction or give your two tickets away.
-Two tickets are included with your registration fees.
+*Attend the Auction or give your tickets away.
+Two tickets are included with your registration fee.

 Rainier Valley Slammers Gives Back Program – Community Service

 Each team is required to take part in or plan one community service event during the year.
 Teams are welcome to work together.
-Possible ideas include food drives, coat drives, parks clean up, filling sand bags, etc. If available, teams are encouraged to submit a summary and photographs of their event participation to the webmaster at
+Possible ideas include food drives, coat drives, park clean up, filling sand bags, etc. If possible, teams are encouraged to submit a summary and photographs of their event participation to the AYSA webmaster.